 The measures proposed by OGL to address adverse effects on native lizards are outlined in Table 4.5.
-In addition, Ahikā Consulting have assessed wider project effects and advised OGL on the measures to address adverse impacts in the MP4 Impact Management Plan (Ahikā Consulting, 2024a), which should be read in conjunction with this LMP.
-A summary of the MP4 Impact Management Plan strategies are provided in Appendix II19.
+In addition, Whirika Consulting have assessed wider project effects and advised OGL on the measures to address adverse impacts in the MP4 Impact Management Plan (Whirika Consulting 2025), which should be read in conjunction with this LMP.
+A summary of the MP4 Impact Management Plan strategies are provided in Appendix II22.
 The excerpts in this Appendix are largely verbatim; however, there have been some minor amendments to improve readability and to focus the excerpts on lizards.

 Table 4.5.
 Effects management proposed for the MP4 Project, with specific emphasis on native lizard related management measures.
-See Ahikā Consulting (2024a) for a description of the overall effects management package.
+See Whirika Consulting (2025) for a description of the overall effects management package.

 Avoid 1.
-Avoidar extensio potenti nce of higher value lizard habitat in the Round Hill and SPIM pit extension areas.
-These ons were removed from the current project design as further work is required to understand al ecological impacts and other technical uncertainties.
-2. Avoidar footprir nce of higher value lizard habitat (rocky tors and riparian vegetation) in the GBWRS nt, through project redesign and refinement.
-3. Avoidin project and roc Avoiding indirect effects of mining operations on the immediately surrounding landscape through project footprint demarcation and barriers, where practicable (e.g., roadside windrows or fences, and rock intercept fences at the toe of waste rock stacks [WRSs]).
+Avoidance of higher value lizard habitat in the Round Hill and SPIM pit extension areas.
+These extensions were removed from the current project design as further work is required to understanc potential ecological impacts and other technical uncertainties.
+2. Avoidance of higher value lizard habitat (rocky tors and riparian vegetation) in the GBWRS footprint, through project redesign and refinement.
+3. Avoiding indirect effects of mining operations on the immediately surrounding landscape through project footprint demarcation and barriers, where practicable (e.g., roadside windrows or fences, and rock intercept fences at the toe of waste rock stacks [WRSs]).
 4. Prioritisation of previously disturbed land for siting new project infrastructure (roads, tailings storage facilities) to avoid unnecessary effects on undisturbed lizard habitat.
-Remed ly 1.
-Rehabil deposit itation of WRSs via revegetation and re-creation of rocky habitats for lizards through ion of larger aggregate and boulders. a.
+Remed dy 1.
+Rehabilitation of WRSs via revegetation and re-creation of rocky habitats for lizards through deposition of larger aggregate and boulders.
 Revegetation of some WRS areas to narrow-leaved tussock grassland, including supplementation with fruit-bearing plants, to restore vegetation cover and enhance lizard habitat. b.
 Rock stacks (like the ones created as part of the Coronation Project; Ecogecko, 2019) and 'rock tors' (like those created at the Camp Creek research area; C. Rufaut unpub. data.), will be recreated across some of the flat or shallow sloping land on WRSs.
-It has been demonstrated that created rock stacks are colonised by three species of native lizard (McCann's skink, tussock skink, and kōrero gecko) (Ecogecko, 2019).
-Similarly, created 'rock tors' at Camp Creek have been colonised by kōrero gecko (D. van Winkel, pers. obs., February 2023).
+It has been demonstrated that created rock stacks are colonised by three species of native lizard (McCann's skink, tussock skink, and korero gecko) (Ecogecko, 2019).
+Similarly, created 'rock tors' at Camp Creek have been colonised by korero gecko (D. van Winkel, pers. obs., February 2023).
 In addition, scree or talus slopes (slopes with accumulated loose rock of varying sizes) may be recreated on steeper sloping land (e.g., WRS embankments) to replicate complex sloped rocky habitat for lizards.

-19 Details of the proposed offset and associated management measures have been designed by Whirika Consulting (previously Ahikā Consulting) and have been relied upon by the author.
+22 Details of the proposed offset and associated management measures have been designed by Whirika Consulting (previously Ahikā Consulting) and have been relied upon by the author.